darrenkuro/obsidian-basetag/README.md

 # Obsidian Base Tag Renderer

-This plugin renders only the basename for tags in preview mode while maintaining the nested strucutres elsewhere.
+This plugin renders only the basename for tags while maintaining the nested strucutres elsewhere.

 It also appends a new class name (`basename-tag`) so it's possible to add custom style to it.